shrick/comm-history/README.md

     -i <input_file1 [input_file2 ...]>

 The text input files.
-You can mix WhatsApp and email export files.
-But files are read in the order as given on command line. i.e. conversation is NOT ordered by date.
+You can mix WhatsApp and email export files and the order is not important.

 ## TODOs